decodetool/demokeys/README.md

     1. To trigger the next block, press command+shift+p again.
  1. Run Reload Config to restart the demo (TODO: Maybe make a reset global keyboard shortcut)

+This doesn't have a great workflow for saving/editing multiple demo plans, for now you'll just have to modify the `~/.hammerspoon/init.lua` file with new keyboard sequences.